Categorically Morita equivalent compact quantum groups: Categorical Morita equivalence

 \begin{example} Any finite quantum group $G$ is categorically Morita equivalent to its dual $\hat G$.
 This follows by considering a depth $2$ subfactor $N\subset N\rtimes G$ and was already observed by M{\"u}ger~\cite{MR1966524}*{Corollary~6.16}, but let us show this using Morita--Galois objects.

 Consider the C$^*$-algebra $A=C(G)\rtimes G$, where $G$ acts on $C(G)$ by right translations.
-The action of~$G$ on~$C(G)$ by left translations extends in the obvious way to an action on $A$.
-We also have the dual action of~$\hat G$ on~$C(G)\rtimes G$.
+The action of~$G$ on~$C(G)$ by left translations extends in the obvious way to an action on $A$, while $\hat{G}$ also acts on $A$ by the dual action.
 These two actions commute and we claim that $A$ is a $G$-$\hat G$-Morita--Galois object.